valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Monky-Caveman: 362 chars (-152), 87 tokens (-31) = 4.16 ch/tk

-Pseudo-JSON-kim (no parentheses): 402 chars, 135 tokens = 2.98 ch/tk
+Worst-case-scenario birb: 387 chars, 160 tokens = 2.42 ch/tk

 The goal here is optimization.
 Full prose has the best character-ratio, but has all the caveats AID is known for.
 Many users love the output pure json gives, but it has some of the worst ratios and character usage.
 Zaltys results aren't much better although this can be attributed to heavy symbol and possibly unicode use.
 Kim's own minimized format is similar to Deekin without long sentences, but had similar ratio problems.
-At the bottom we see something interesting.
+Close to the bottom we see something interesting.
 A format called caveman that's far shorter than prose with similar character-ratios.

-Monky's solution to optimizing is what he calls the `caveman` format.
-A cursory look at an example will show us why:
+Monky's solution to optimizing is what he calls the `Caveman` format.
+Looking at an example will show us why:
 ```
 keys:Chagra, initiate, apprentice
 Chagra AKA 'Tusk': Orc she 20y.